 If I receive a unique identifier, does this guarantee that my Distinguished Talent visa application will be granted?

-I’ve received a unique identifier, but I have family members (wife/partner, children) outside Australia.
+I’ve received a unique identifier, but I have family members (spouse/partner, children) outside Australia.
 What do I do?

 With immigration uncertainty in other countries, the Global Talent Independent program is a positive initiative to try and attract some of the best and brightest talent from around the world.

 Hannan Tew Lawyers have had a significant amount of enquiries about the GTI program, and have been at the forefront of this program since conception.
 We have been interviewed by various media outlets including ITnews, and SBS regarding our insights and views on the GTI program, and on our insights on immigration more broadly which can be read here.
 We have also delivered CPD sessions via industry bodies to educate other Migration Agents / Lawyers on this program.

 With significant experience advising the tech and start-up industries in Australia, we have the knowledge and experience to understand your profile and convey the importance of your research, experience and skill sets to the Department to improve your prospects of receiving an invitation and/or the visa itself.